TyHutchBerg/Image_Annotation/README.md

         and video is paused
    'q': Terminates the program if the video is unpaused

-   Frames and kitti formatted files are stored in the following way:
+   Frames and kitti formatted files are stored in the following way

       |-- Model Name

 		    |-- dataset

 			     |-- images

 		            -- 0.png

 			     |-- labels
                   -- 0.txt

     Each image and text file map to each other using the same name.
 The index used for each image and text file are incremented after saving a new one.